FORMER FANLING MAGISTRACY

 One of the illustrations by local comic artists which now adorn the exterior of the market

-The arcade walkway linking the market with Central - Mid-Levels escalator link has already been transformed into a pleasant "green space" with seating.
-Nine shops in this arcade were served with eviction notices in August 2011 to vacate their premises for emergency repair works to be carried out but eight have since signed lease extensions allowing them to remain in the arcade for the time being
+The second floor passageway linking the market with Central - Mid-Levels escalator link has already been transformed into a pleasant space with seating known as "Oasis Gallery", which has accommodated over 80 temporary exhibitions since 2010.
+Nine shops in this arcade were served with eviction notices in August 2011 to vacate their premises for emergency repair works to be carried out but eight have since signed monthly lease extensions allowing them to remain in the arcade for the time being

 HONG KONG – SHENZHEN WESTERN EXPRESS LINE (Airports Rail Link)